-Megan Chang is a junior, and this is her third year on The Review.
-She loves playing field hockey and soccer, and her favorite thing to bake is chocolate...
+Megan is a junior in her third year on Review.
+She loves playing field hockey and soccer, and she loves baking chocolate chip banana bread.

 Teachers stress importance of going green

 Plastic bags, couches, bottles, remnants of belongings and other pieces of trash pile up, covering miles of grass and greenery.
 More than 3,000 of these massive landfills in the U.S. release toxins that contribute to pollution and have negative effects on human health.

 For biology teacher Paula Angus, these landfills present a big problem that she feels passionate about solving.
 Having witnessed mountains of trash found in a landfill, Angus frequently asks students who carelessly dispose of Starbucks or cafe cups, “What landfill are you hoping that ends up in?”